A New Relief Measure for American Olim

 - Pension and Keren Hishtalmut contributions (these are savings, not social insurance)

-- Bituach Leumi on Israeli-source income or income from non-US employers
+- Bituach Leumi national-insurance on Israeli-source income or income from non-US employers

 The exemption is not automatic - you must apply and receive confirmation from the National Insurance Institute (Bituach Leumi).
 The application process involves: